-(a) Summary of NEWEx data collection
+(a) Summary of National Eclipse Weather Experiment data collection

-Data submission for the National Eclipse Weather Experiment began on the morning of the eclipse day (20th March 2015, a Friday) at around 7:30 GMT, with the last data entry a few days after the experiment on the 27th of March 2015.
-During this period we received 503 web form submissions, 475 of which were submitted on the day of the eclipse, with the remaining submitted subsequently.
-The geographical location of each submission was determined from the participant's postcode, which was converted in software to geographic longitude and latitude.
+Data submission for NEWEx began on the morning of the eclipse day (20 March 2015, a Friday) at around 7.30 GMT, with the last data entry a few days after the experiment on 27 March 2015.
+During this period, we received 503 webform submissions, 475 of which were submitted on the day of the eclipse, with the remainder submitted subsequently.
+The geographical location of each submission was determined from the participant's postcode, which was converted by software to geographical longitude and latitude.
 Some multiple data entries were associated with the same postcode.
 We now focus on entries with postcodes matching school locations across the UK.